morpho-matters/morpholib/docs/guides/basic-guide.md

 mypoint.transition = morpho.transitions.quadease  # New transition
 ```

-> ***Tip:*** If you expect to use a certain transition function for almost all tweens, you can change the default transition function morpho uses on all actors by including the line
+> ***Tip:*** If you expect to use a certain transition function for almost all tweens, you can change the default transition function Morpho uses on all actors by including the line
 ```python
 morpho.transition.default = my_transition
 ```